ar2126/hudl-project-submission/Automation/README.md

 ### Code Structure

 `page_objects/` Contains the page-object model for pages throughout the Hudl UI.
-Each page object model should accept the page fixture where it will perform UI-based test functions
+Each page object model should accept the page fixture where it will perform UI-based test functions.

 `tests/` Contains tests that will be run.
-Each file should test a feature within the target site
+Each file should test a feature within the target site.

 `test/conftest.py` This script is run before the tests using 'pytest magic'.
 This loads the appropriate env files & uses the function `pytest_generate_tests` to inject values in the tests
 (with the BDD tests this only interacts with the functions tagged with `@scenario`).

+`features/` Contains the feature files which are written in Gherkin and define high-level behavior which drives the automated tests.

+`util/` Includes utility helper classes for environment setup.

 ### Testing Items & Utilities I Would Include if Time and Resources were Unlimited

 (in no particular order):

 * Containerization of the testing suite using a Dockerfile in order to avoid installation issues and possible flakiness across multiple operating systems.
-* Testing including multiple browser drivers such as Firefox and Edge
+* Testing including multiple browser drivers such as Firefox and Edge.
-  * Possibly using Browserstack to emulate mobile devices such as iOS and Android as well
+  * Possibly using Browserstack to emulate mobile devices such as iOS and Android as well.
 * Change password functionality once logged in, and then logging out/back in with the new password.
-* A more full E2E test scenario for resetting a password with an email recovery
+* A more full E2E test scenario for resetting a password with an email recovery.
+    * Ideally this would be resetting the password via email, following new password creation steps, and logging in with the new password.
-* Performance/loadtesting with several users attempting to login at once
+* Performance/loadtesting with several users attempting to login at once.
-* Parallelization of tests using Selenium Grid
+* Parallelization of tests using Selenium Grid.